 I at age 21 in 1968, just returned from a year hitchhiking in Europe, knew little really of these important events except to have seen snippets of them on TV.
 Although I had been an enthusiastic hippie since 1965, I realized if I was ever going to become a doctor I had to grow up and work hard, and I did (work hard at least), but it took a few years for me, English lit and philosophy major, to get my science grades to a level acceptable to medical schools.
 My life during the Nixon years wasn’t much fun.
 I was isolated, socially diffident, self-absorbed, and lost except for determination to get into medicine.
 My mother got sick and died, I had no love and it seemed no friends, and for some reason I felt I had to set my inner life right in an atmosphere of marijuana paranoia.
 I don’t know what I would have done if I had lived in the United States and added to those woes I’d had either to avoid the draft or to risk my life in an Asian war.

 For me, “the 60s” of peace, free love, flower power, and getting high were over in 1968.
 But for all of us in my generation born after World War II, the years preceding the critical political events in that year shaped our thinking in ways we couldn’t understand at the time.
 We didn’t know that from our late adolescence and young adult world a conflict that would split America in half was coming into focus.
 Roger Kimball, editor of The New Criterion, a right-wing intellectual periodical, this month characterized the result of that historic time like this: “sexualized victimhood is a typical, and a typically malignant, product of that gigantic exercise in narcissistic self-absorption, the 1960s.”
 But the new left, created in those years, helped most of us develop a healthy habit of questioning authority and sympathy for troubled people of all kinds we might otherwise not have had.
-Louis Menard however in his New Yorker review of Playing With Fire this month ended the article by characterizing us young people in the 60s thus: “like young people in any era most of them were like their parents.”
+Louis Menard however in his New Yorker review of Playing With Fire this month ended the article by characterizing us young people in the 60s so: “like young people in any era most of them were like their parents.”
+Yes.

-And it’s funny not only do I sense some truth in that (thinking of my hedonistic, determined but risk-taking mother and my sensible, steadfastly decent but fearful dad) I also see at this moment, almost 71 years old, that my kids in many ways resemble my wife and me.
-And surprisingly they’re doing just fine.
+And it’s funny not only do I sense some truth in that (thinking of my hedonistic, determined risk-taking mother and my sensible, steadfastly decent but fearful dad) I also see at this moment, almost 71 years old, that my kids in many ways resemble my wife and me.
+And surprisingly they’re doing … okay.
 It’s not so bad alongside recognizing your personal shortcomings to understand that you have to balance strong sentiments with common sense, and your own interest with that of other people.